$\mathcal{H}_2$-optimal model reduction of linear quadratic-output systems by multivariate rational interpolation: Conclusion

 \section{Conclusion}

-We have presented a novel $\CH_2$-optimality framework for the approximation of linear quadratic-output systems~\cref{eq:lqoSys} based on multivariate rational interpolation.
-In Theorem~\ref{thm:lqoH2OptInterpolationCons}, we derive first-order optimality conditions; these amount to the mixed-multipoint tangential interpolation of the linear- and quadratic-output transfer functions~\cref{eq:lqoTfs}, and generalize the analogous interpolatory $\CH_2$-optimality framework for the approximation of linear time-invariant systems.
-We additionally show how to enforce the derived optimality conditions simultaneously by Petrov-Galerkin projection in Theorem~\ref{thm:enforceMixedInterp}.
-Finally, an iterative rational Krylov algorithm for linear quadratic-output systems (\LQOIRKA{}) is proposed in~\Cref{alg:lqoIrka}.
+We have presented a novel $\CH_2$-optimality framework for the approximation of \LQO{} systems~\cref{eq:lqoSys} based on multivariate rational interpolation.
+In~\Cref{thm:lqoH2OptInterpolationCons}, we derive first-order optimality conditions; these amount to the mixed-multipoint tangential interpolation of the linear- and quadratic-output transfer functions~\cref{eq:lqoTfs}, and generalize the analogous interpolatory $\CH_2$-optimality framework for the approximation of \LTI{} systems.
+We additionally show how to enforce the derived optimality conditions simultaneously by Petrov-Galerkin projection in~\Cref{thm:enforceMixedInterp}.
+Finally, an iterative rational Krylov algorithm for \LQO{} systems (\LQOIRKA{}) is proposed in~\Cref{alg:lqoIrka}.
 Numerical examples illustrate the effectiveness of the proposed approach and its potential for treating large-scale problems.
+Based on this work, there are several open research directions to consider.
+Namely, the effect of inexact solves used to compute the bases in~\Cref{thm:enforceMixedInterp} on the interpolatory \LQO{}-\ROM{}s, a more detailed convergence analysis for systems with many inputs and outputs, and the development of structured optimality frameworks are all promising directions.